Crowded House: Between farewell and reunion (1996–2006)

 In May 1999, Crowded House issued a compilation of unreleased songs, Afterglow, which included the track "Recurring Dream", recorded when the group were still called the Mullanes and included Craig Hooper on guitar.
 The album's liner notes included information about the songs written by music journalist David Hepworth.
 Some limited-release versions included a second CD with songwriting commentary by Finn.
 The liner notes confirmed that Crowded House had no plans to reunite at that time.

-A 2003 compilation album, Classic Masters, was released only in the US, while 2005 saw the release of the album She Will Have Her Way, a collection of cover versions of Crowded House, Split Enz, Tim Finn and Finn Brothers songs by Australasian female artists.
+A 2003 Crowded House compilation album, Classic Masters, was released only in the US, while 2005 saw the release of the album She Will Have Her Way, a collection of cover versions of Crowded House, Split Enz, Tim Finn and Finn Brothers songs by Australasian female artists.
 The album reached the top 5 in Australia and New Zealand.

 On 26 March 2005, Paul Hester died by suicide in a park near his home in Melbourne.
 He was 46 years old.
 His obituary in The Sydney Morning Herald stated that he had fought "a long battle with depression".
 Following the news of Hester's death, Nick Seymour joined the Finn Brothers on stage at the Royal Albert Hall in London, where the three played in memory of Hester.
 A snare drum with a top hat on it stood at the front of the stage as a tribute.
-Writing in 2010, Neil Finn said that "When we lost Paul it was like someone pulled the rug out from underneath everything, a terrible jolt out of the dark blue.
-He was the best drummer I had ever played with and for many years, my closest friend."